pulumi/travisqueue/README.md

 When a build starts, it checks if it is the running (i.e. `started`) build with the earliest `started_at` time.
 If so, it proceeds.
 Otherwise, it exits by cancelling itself.

 When a build observes itself to be first by this ordering, it will remain first until it exits -- and it will _always_ have been first from the perspective of any other running build.
 This lets us use "earliest-started running build" as a simple and stable master-election strategy.

+_TODO_: What if two builds report exactly the same start time?

 ### Newest build will eventually run